uttkarsh-g/uttkarsh-g/README.md

 <br>

 _I’m always looking to improve, and your feedback helps me do just that.
-If you catch something that’s off or could be better, don’t hold back—let me know!_
+If you catch something that’s off or could be better, don’t hold back let me know!_